leoth-91/multilayerXOR/README.md

 # Neural Network

-The Neural Network has 3 layers, input, output and a hidden layer.
+The Neural Network has 3 layers: input, output and a hidden layer.
 The numbers of Neurons per layer is variable and the number of input/output neurons will be inferred from the data provided.

 For the XOR gate, the network will have 2 inoputs and 1 output.
 In the case of the CSWAP gate the network will have 3 inputs and 3 outputs.
 The number of hidden neurons is 2 by defaulf and should be adjusted upwards when training the model on CSWAP data.